 The Washington event was followed by presentations of the book in Italy.
 The first presentation was part of the Milan congress of the Paris-based CILANE, attended by the Grand Master of the Order of Malta, Fra’ Andrew Bertie.
 CILANE (Commission d’Information et de Liaison des Associations Nobles d’Europe) is the umbrella organization of the associations safeguarding the principles and traditions of the European nobility.

 The second presentation, sponsored by Tradition, Family, Property-Italy Bureau, was held at Palazzo Serbelloni before 200 Milanese personalities.

 On both occasions the book was received with enormous interest and appreciation.

-symposium the Italian nobility unequivocally claimed its role in national leadership for the first time since the downfall of the monarchy.
-So much so that a full-page report in Rome ' s largest newspaper, La Repubblica ( Italy 10/31/93), described the event as a "veritable cavalry charge, a counterattack."
-(Unprecedented numbers of nobles most certainly took part, either as candidates or as supporters, in 's municipal elections on December 5.
+But at the Rome symposium the Italian nobility unequivocally claimed its role in national leadership for the first time since the downfall of the monarchy.
+So much so that a full-page report in Italy’ s largest newspaper, La Repubblica (10/31/93), described the event as a “veritable cavalry charge, a counterattack.”
+(Unprecedented numbers of nobles most certainly took part, either as candidates or as supporters, in Rome’s municipal elections on December 5.
 Their names are laden with history and tradition and need no comment: Barberini, Orsini, Chigi, Borghese and others.)
-Rome